 x.
 Be the creepy visitor who watches the expensive houses of others

 I do not know if Long Beach is still Los Angeles, just as I do not know if Pasadena, where we slept on the first day, is also included in this city.
 I suspect that it is not, but it is probably the same as with the Silesian agglomeration - no one in general knows where, what ends and where it begins.

-In any case, we landed in Long Beach and unfortunately - it was the best and worst thing that could happen to us today.
-The plan was simple - to see this terrible LA and blur the slightly positive memories of the holidays.
-It did not succeed more than I could have imagined.
-The day before, I checked quickly, where it's best to look at Christmas tinsel in the area - some anonymous site wrote that one of such places is the islet of Naples.
-It somehow happened that it was 15 minutes of bunkers from our accommodation.
-A trip to the island, whose radius is maybe 500 meters, finally destroyed us.
+Anyway, we landed in Long Beach and unfortunately - it was the best and worst that could happen to us that day.
+The plan was simple - to see this terrible LA and erase slightly too positive memories of the holiday.
+I couldn't succeed more than I could have imagined.
+The day before I checked quickly, where in the area is best to look at Christmas tinsel - an anonymous page wrote that one of such places is the islet of Naples.
+It so happened that it was 15 minutes folding from our accommodation.
+A trip to an island whose radius is maybe from 500 meters destroyed the pine eventually.

 There were two reasons.
 The first of them is access by the coast.
 It turns out that there is a bicycle path along the coast.
 Unfortunately, this is not a path on the street - it is run along an ideal asphalt that crosses the beach and tens of kilometers.
 From the far south of the city, up to the beach in Santa Monica.
 If you ever wondered why a beach cruiser bike was made, I have an answer for you.

 On the path we encounter abstraction, probably the most red-orange sunset we've ever seen in our lives.
 In conjunction with the beach, ocean, ports, houses and blocks, which go directly to the sand, we felt sorry.
 It's really stupid to put in pictures because they look like I'm a bit overdoing with color sliders.
 But this is nothing, because the worst was yet to come.